briandrum/codes.forchagrin.com/_chapters/chapter-1149-wireless-telecommunications-facilities.md

 be discontinued and the date this use will cease.
 If at any time the use of the facility is discontinued for 180 days, the Administrator may declare the facility abandoned.
 This excludes any dormancy period between construction and the initial use of the facility.
-The facility’s owner/operator will receive written notice from the Administrator and will be instructed to either reactivate the facility’s use within 180 days or dismantle and remove the facility.
-If reactivation or dismantling does not timely occur, the Municipality may remove or will contract to have removed the tower facility and related structures and equipment at the owner/operator’s cost.
+The facility's owner/operator will receive written notice from the Administrator and will be instructed to either reactivate the facility's use within 180 days or dismantle and remove the facility.
+If reactivation or dismantling does not timely occur, the Municipality may remove or will contract to have removed the tower facility and related structures and equipment at the owner/operator's cost.
 If the owner/ operator does not pay for removal, the Municipality shall have a lien on the tower facility and related equipment and structures until paid and may record the lien with the Cuyahoga County Recorder.